andybry/api-example/README.md

 ## About

 This is a Web application built in JavaScript.
-It connects to a JSON API owned by the Daily Mirror that I archited and constructed when I was working for Trinity Mirror.
+It connects to a JSON API owned by the Daily Mirror that I architected and constructed when I was working for Trinity Mirror.

 The application allows a user to quickly look through the latest articles in various categories on the Daily Mirror site.